Sohamp1504/Java_Program/README.md

 38) Develope The Program To Demonstrate Object And Class Values Are User Input
 39) Develope The Program To Find The Sum of The Number Using The Commands Line Argument
 40) Develope The Program To Find Out The Weather The String Equal or Not Using Command line Arguments
+41) Develope The Program To Find Out The "Java" String Is Provided Or Not On Command Line